dr-lin-xinyan/dr-lin-xinyan.github.io/_pages/about.md

 ### 📊 Monitoring, Evaluation & Learning (MEL) Systems

-I’ve designed and implemented **MEL frameworks** for major organizations, including **Oak Foundation** and **WWF**, creating evidence-based approaches to adaptive management that enhance program effectiveness and sustainability.
+I have designed and implemented **MEL frameworks** for major organizations, including **Oak Foundation** and **WWF**, creating evidence-based approaches to adaptive management that enhance program effectiveness and sustainability.

 ---